erenyusufduran/path/11-golang/01-course-by-maximillian/README.md

 #### Why is the package name is `main`?

-Indeed you can use any name you want, many go projects espcially bigger projects typically use multiple packages.
-These pacakges need different names.
+Indeed you can use any name you want, many go projects especially bigger projects typically use multiple packages.
+These packages need different names.

 **main** is a special package name, that tells Go that this package will be the main entry point.
 You'll not always run your code as we did it before like `go run app.go`.